bubut/ppackager/README.md

 almost-full satisfaction, but with the communities' support, reminding up when certain applications have updated or when a certain application needs to be added, it can be done.
-Hopefully this becomes one of the many tools that helps bring Linux to being the dominant desktop OS!.
+Hopefully this becomes one of the many tools that helps bring Linux to being the dominant desktop OS!

 ## Features